 Plus, she adds, "proper planning can relieve stress and save money, so checking off a few wedding to-dos pre-proposal can be beneficial for couples."
 And here, according to our experts, are the items you can check off that list before you get engaged.

 After he's popped the question, you may need a striking photo of you two, stat, for an engagement announcement or, if you don't plan to have a formal engagement session, your wedding website and save the date cards.
-"Oftentimes couples get engaged and then realize they don't have any good photos of themselves or none that are quickly accessible," says Sarah Glick, wedding planner at Brilliant Event Planning in New York City.
+"Oftentimes couples get engaged and then realize they don't have any good photos of themselves or none that are quickly accessible," says Sarah Glick, wedding planner at Brilliant Event Planning offices in Boston and New York City.
 "Try to start gathering your favorites together early.
 It will make website construction and save the dates that much easier."

 First comes love, then comes the guest list, Says Fisher, "Drafting a preliminary guest list is one of the first things a couple should do when they begin planning their wedding — pre- or post-proposal.
 So start thinking about whether you'll be inviting all 15 of your coworkers with dates, or just your work BFF.
 Guest counts can add up quickly, and the number of guests will ultimately determine the budget and venue."

 Now that you have an idea who you'd like to attend your wedding one day, it's time to do the tedious work of gathering their addresses.
 "The biggest barrier to getting your save the dates and invitations in the mail is your addresses," says Glick.
 "Start updating your address book now and that will make the process go more smoothly for you later on."

 4. Establish Your Budget